A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Related Work

 \textbf{Long Video Understanding.} Videos in the computer vision literature tend to be short -- the average length of videos in tentpole datasets~\cite{rohrbach2016movie,xu2016msr-vtt,goyal2017something,chen-dolan-2011-collecting,hendricks17iccv} is under 30 seconds.
 Over the years, some have introduced datasets consisting of longer videos~\cite{ghanem2018activitynet,bain2020condensed,zhou2017automatic,oncescu2021queryd,sun2023longform}.
 With the introduction of these datasets, larger GPUs, and advancements in vision-text modeling, many researchers have begun proposing methods that either address long video as a first-class interest~\cite{bain2022cliphitchhikers,sun2023longform,ren2023testa}, or at least, are flexible for both long and short videos~\cite{li2023unmasked,chen2023valor,chen2023vast,Wang2022InternVideoGV,Chen2023COSACS}.
-In this paper we focus on long video from the perspective of the retrieval task, and we propose a method for data expansion to allow for more thorough development, evaluation, and benchmarking of long video understanding approaches.
-This is reminiscent of \cite{wang2022multiquery}, however, unlike their work, we generate novel synthetic captions, and restrict our training and analysis to the more common single query retrieval setting.
+In this paper we focus on long video in terms of retrieval, and we propose a method for data expansion to enable better training and understanding of long video models.
+This is reminiscent of \cite{wang2022multiquery}; however, we synthesize novel captions, and restrict our training and analysis to the single query retrieval setting.